ULL-ESIT-PL-1819/eslint-plugin-piggyback/README.md

 }
 ```

+#### Add the `no-restricted-global-extend` rule

-Then configure the 'no-restricted-global-extend' under the rules section.
+Configure the 'no-restricted-global-extend' under the rules section in your `.eslintrc` configuration file.
 You must specify which identifiers reference the global scope in your environment (e.g. 'window').

 ```json